indieopensource/open-dev-time-block/terms.md

 ### <a id="Do_Assigned_Work"></a>Do Assigned Work

-_Developer_ agrees to do software development services that _Client_ assigns, on _Working Days_, during _Working Hours_.
+_Developer_ agrees to do software development work that _Client_ assigns. _Developer_ agrees to do work only on _Working Days_, during _Working Hours_.
 In order to assign work:

 1. The work must be in _Scope_.